R. L. Stine: Awards and recognition

 According to Forbes List of the 40 best-paid Entertainers of 1996–97, Stine placed 36th with an income of $41 million for the fiscal year.
 His books have sold over 400 million copies worldwide as of 2008, landing on many bestseller lists.
 In three consecutive years during the 1990s, USA Today named Stine as America's number one best-selling author.

-Among the awards he has received are the 2002 Champion of Reading Award from the Free Public Library of Philadelphia (that award's first year), the Disney Adventures Kids' Choice Award for Best Book-Mystery/Horror (three-time recipient) and the Nickelodeon Kids' Choice Awards (also received three times).
+Among the awards he has received are the 2002 Champion of Reading Award from the Free Public Library of Philadelphia (the award's first year), the Disney Adventures Kids' Choice Award for Best Book-Mystery/Horror (three-time recipient) and the Nickelodeon Kids' Choice Awards (also received three times).
 In 1995, Stine was listed on People Weeklys "Most Intriguing People" annual list, and in 2003, the Guinness Book of World Records named Stine as the best-selling children's book series author of all time.
 He won the Thriller Writers of America Silver Bullet Award in 2007, and the Horror Writers Association's Lifetime Achievement Award in 2014.
 His stories have even inspired R. L. Stine's Haunted Lighthouse, 4D movie-based attractions at SeaWorld (San Antonio and San Diego) and Busch Gardens (Williamsburg and Tampa).

 In 2013, Stine won the Bram Stoker Award for Lifetime Achievement.
 In 2017, Stine was awarded the Inkpot Award.

 Personal life

-On June 22, 1969, Stine married Jane Waldhorn, an editor and writer who later co-founded Parachute Press in 1983.
-The couple's only child, Matthew (b.
-June 7, 1980), works in the music industry.

-Through their son, Stine and his wife have one grandson (b.
-February 2014).
+On June 22, 1969, Stine married editor and writer Jane Waldhorn, who co-founded Parachute Press in 1983.
+Their only child, Matthew (born 1980), works in the music industry.
+Through Matthew, they have a grandson named Dylan (born 2014).

-Stine famously types his books using only his left index finger, which has bent and curved over the years.
-He said he has never learned to type properly, thinking it would "slow me down."
+Stine famously types all of his books using only his left index finger, causing the finger to become curved over the years; he jokingly called it "hideous and totally bent" in 2008.
+He refuses to learn how to type properly because he believes it would "slow [him] down".